 This is not a craft you can do with your child.
 This is a naptime craft or something you can do with a much older child.
-This craft is for the little kids, not with them.
+This Easter felt craft is for the little kids, not with them.
 This idea was inspired by this bag of candy.
 Too cute!

 I used a piece of orange felt, green felt, green bias tape (you can use yarn or any green string), a hot glue gun, and scissors.
 I suggest using felt.
-I originally tried this with orange quilter’s cotton and it was way too thin to hot glue.
-If you want to sew you can use the cotton, but this is a no-sew version that anyone can do.
-Literally anyone.
+Originally, I tried this with orange quilter’s cotton and it was way too thin to hot glue.
+If you want to sew, you can use the cotton, but this is a no-sew version that anyone can do.
+Literally, anyone.

 I folded the orange felt piece and trimmed the outer edge to make a triangle.